Article Table Of Contents

 And if you know anything about economics, good jobs increase median incomes which translates to most people being able to afford to live in most Minnesota cities.
 That's a good thing because Minnesota has a lot to offer.
 They have hip millennial cities like Minneapolis, cool college cities like Saint Paul, and cities where you can escape life like Big Falls.

-More importantly, affordability in the North Star State means that you can spend the extra change in your pocket on the fun things that Minnesota offers: like Minnesota Vikings tickets, a cabin on Leech Lake, or just a trip to ‘The Big City”.
+More importantly, affordability in the North Star State means that you can spend the extra change in your pocket on the fun things that Minnesota offers: like Minnesota Vikings tickets, a cabin on Leech Lake, or a staycation in one of Minnesota's big cities.

 And if you’re into that outdoor, middle of nowhere, Minnesota vibe, you’re in luck.
 Most of our top 10 most affordable cities in Minnesota are just that — based on Census data around cost of living.

 So, crank some Purple Rain, grab some hot dish, and read on.